 Stiffness and its Relationship with Young’s Modulus

 Stiffness is an elastic material’s ability to resist deformation along a given degree of freedom.
 Although closely related to the elastic or Young’s modulus, stiffness is a measure of a solid body that is dependent on size and mass, an extensive property, whereas Young’s modulus is an intensive property and has nothing to do with size, volume, area, length, etc.

 For example, one could say that the stiffness of a given board depends not only on material makeup but also on its dimensions, while the Young’s modulus of a given board would depend only on its material makeup.

 One can think of stiffness as the overall measure of a given material’s ability to resist deformation, with its values increasing with any increase in its size and cross section, and Young’s modulus as a measure of that same material’s stiffness, expressed as a ratio and therefore an intensive property, having nothing to do with its size.
-It would be safe to say that stiffness is simply the more general or all-encompassing term.

-In a single degree of freedom, stiffness can be defined as where k is the stiffness, F is the force applied to the body, and δ is the displacement, or change in length of the elastic body along a single degree of freedom.
+In a single degree of freedom, stiffness can be defined as for stiffness where k is the stiffness, F is the force applied to the body, and δ is the displacement, or change in length of the elastic body along a single degree of freedom.
 As you can see, when the applied force is only along a single degree of freedom, or “constrained”, stiffness is equal to the Young’s modulus.